Disturbed (band): Other projects

 On February 8, 2012, it was announced that John Moyer was supergroup Adrenaline Mob's new bass player.
 John made his onstage debut with the group on March 12, at New York City's Hiro Ballroom, a day before the release of the band's debut full-length album, Omertá.
 On February 14, 2012, on his Twitter account David Draiman confirmed that he would make an appearance on VH1's That Metal Show 10th Season airing sometime that year.
 That episode was later moved to the 11th season and premiered on August 11, 2012.

 In May 2012, Draiman announced his new project, an industrial metal band called Device.
 Draiman later released information regarding the future of Disturbed and his new project Device, stating that Device would release their self-titled debut album on April 9, 2013.
 The album features several guest musicians from various metal bands.
 On April 25, 2013, it was announced that guitarist Dan Donegan and drummer Mike Wengren had begun a new project with Evans Blue singer Dan Chandler, Fight or Flight.
 Their debut album, "Life by Design?" was released on July 23, 2013.

 In December 2014, Moyer formed a new band with Scott Weiland, Ron "Bumblefoot" Thal, twins Jon and Vince Votta called Art of Anarchy, with a self-titled album released in June 2015.
 After the death of Weiland, the band recruited retired Creed singer Scott Stapp and recorded their second album The Madness, released in March 2017.
 In February 2018, Art of Anarchy members filed a lawsuit to the New York Supreme Court against Stapp for alleged failure to promote The Madness.

 Artistry

-Musical style
+Musical style and influences

+Disturbed is mostly classified as heavy metal, hard rock and alternative metal, while their early sound has been described as nu metal.
+A hallmark of the band's sound is groove.
+Writers at Loudwire stated that "the band proved that a simple groove is sometimes all that you need."
+The band also incorporates "anthemic choruses" into their sound, which Metal Injection attributes the band's sustained commercial viability to.
+The band's early material featured many syncopated rhythms.